 Skechers DLites – Great for Hard Surfaces

-These DLites, well, they’re a delight, especially for a lot of walking or standing around on hard surfaces.
+These DLites walking shoe, well, they’re a delight, especially for a lot of walking or standing around on hard surfaces.
 The comfort from the shoes cushioning holds up all day long.

 The insole, made of “air-cooled” memory foam and the 1¼” heel helps in releasing pressure as you walk.

-There are wide versions available if you need the extra space.
+There are wide versions available if you need extra space.

 This model which has been around since 2015 has proper leather uppers.
 The company made its name from the proprietory memory foam they use and forms the insole.